 When the time comes, your Will can be quickly retrieved and delivered directly, and securely, to the people you have expressly chosen, ensuring it is always in safe hands.

 However, if you currently store your Will at home, or elsewhere, and would like to benefit from our facilities and store your Will, or other important legal documents; simply contact us now, and we will explain your options and help you through the process.

 Family and Friends Vault

-Not only can you store your important documents with us, but as part of a unquie storage service we have available, your family and friends can take advantage of our facilities as well, without paying any extra*.
+Not only can you store your important documents with us, but as part of a unique storage service we have available, your family and friends can take advantage of our facilities as well*.
 Find out now if you qualify for this exclusive offer.

 *Subject to status